History of Bruce Pearl in Timeline

 1988: Recruiting Scandal at Iowa

-During the 1988-89 basketball season, while an assistant coach at Iowa, Bruce Pearl was involved in a recruiting scandal involving Illinois and Deon Thomas.
-Pearl recorded a phone conversation with Thomas, leading to an NCAA investigation that resulted in sanctions against Illinois for other violations.
+During the 1988–89 basketball season, Bruce Pearl, then an assistant coach at Iowa, was involved in a recruiting scandal with Illinois regarding player Deon Thomas.
+Pearl recorded a phone conversation with Thomas and turned it over to the NCAA, leading to an investigation.
+The NCAA did not find Illinois guilty of wrongdoing but cited other violations.

-In 1992, Bruce Pearl became the head coach at Southern Indiana, inheriting a team that had won only 10 games the previous season.
-He quickly turned the program around.
+In 1992, Bruce Pearl became the head coach at Southern Indiana (USI), inheriting a team that had won just 10 games the previous season.
+He quickly turned the program around, posting a 22–7 record in his first season and leading the Eagles to 9 consecutive NCAA D-II tournaments.

-In 1992, Bruce Pearl's time as an assistant coach at Iowa concluded.
+In 1992, Bruce Pearl's tenure as assistant coach at University of Iowa concluded.

-In 1994, Bruce Pearl's USI team finished with a 28-4 record, reaching the D-II championship game but ultimately losing.
+In 1994, Bruce Pearl's USI team finished with a 28–4 record, advancing to the D-II championship game but losing.

 1995: Southern Indiana Division II National Championship